-US SUPPORTS NDLEA OPERATIONS WITH $11M DOLLARS
+US SUPPORTS NDLEA OPERATIONS

 The United States Government has provided training to one thousand, five hundred and eighty (1,580) officers and supplied equipment worth over ten million dollars to the National Drug Law Enforcement Agency (NDLEA).
 The United States Consul General, Mr. John Bray made the disclosure while presenting eleven operational vehicles to the Chairman/Chief Executive of the Agency, Col. Muhammad Mustapha Abdallah in Lagos.

 “Since 2013, the U.S. Consulate in partnership with the U.S. Africa Command and the Bureau International Narcotics and Law Enforcement Affairs has sponsored over 100 training courses for the NDLEA providing training to 1,580 officers.
 The agency has received training in Intelligence, Evidence Collection, Management Skills, Tactical Skills and Instructor Training.
 In addition to the training, the U.S. has provided computers, luggage scanners, digital drug analyzers, tactical equipment, radios and vehicles to the agency” Bray stated.

 The US envoy promised to increase support to the NDLEA in drug control .
 In his words, ” Today we are donating eleven vehicles to assist the agency in their counter narcotic efforts.
 We will continue to support the agency and the country of Nigeria to combat the proliferation of drug trafficking and drug abuse”.

 NDLEA Chairman said that the cordial working relationship between Nigeria and the United States Government has led to tremendous progress in the fight against Drug Trafficking Organisations (DTO); stressing that the need for deeper collaboration among countries remains significant to the overall success of drug control.